 The truth is that the only thing that is going to get us out of this is worldwide herd immunity, which requires effective long-term vaccines not just temporary prophylactics, which is what we seem to have.

 Those of us who can, still need to do our part and get the shots available to us, but we also need to hold our governments to account for selling ‘Covid Snakeoil’.
 The idea that this can be ‘made to go away quickly’ is a line of rubbish, at best.
 We need to have to fortitude to lockdown harder and longer, and accept that we can’t do business as usual with a killer virus that will continue to be a problem.
-That is until we stop being selfish and self-centered countries that think we can solve a global pandemic while only caring about vaccinating ourselves.
+That is until we stop being selfish and self-centred countries that think we can solve a global pandemic while only caring about vaccinating ourselves.

 For the duration, we need to be willing to accommodate and support means of doing business, work, and leisure that limit the spread of the virus and accept that this is going to be a long haul, not a quicksilver fantasy.